-The astronomy textbook, Crossroads of Science and Faith: Astronomy Through a Christian Worldview, is the only high school level astronomy text for Christians of which I am aware that is a full one-year course.
-(John Hudson Tiner’s The World of Astronomy comes close, but it is best for younger students.)
+The astronomy textbook, Crossroads of Science and Faith: Astronomy Through a Christian Worldview, second edition, is a one-year, high-school-level astronomy course for Christians.
 The authors are all professional astronomers who are Christians.
 They explain their motivation in the book’s introduction, “Our desire is to provide a resource for Christian school and home school communities that inspires students with current knowledge about our amazing Universe, teaches them about the nature of scientific inquiry, and strengthens their faith in the Creator.”

 The relationship between science and faith is included in Part I, with the authors proposing that there are four different views that people hold: conflict, independence, dialogue, and integration.
-They explain the pros and cons of each position while advocating for the integration viewpoint.
+They explain the pros and cons of each position while advocating for the dialogue and the integration of viewpoints.

 Part I also addresses the nature of science and scientific inquiry.
 Chapter 5, “Tips and Tools for Sound Argument,” is unusual within typical science textbooks, but it is appropriate here since the course itself is an apologetic for a Christian view of science, and astronomy in particular.